Install with Docker

 • Make sure to have at least 4 GB of RAM to run the containers.

-• You’re required to adjust your host’s settings to run Elasticsearch properly:
+• Adjust your host’s settings to run Elasticsearch properly:

 Step 1: Add Stack